 - Place ½ cup strawberries into serving dishes.
 Top with ¼ cup of the topping/cream mixture.
 Enjoy!

 - The heavy cream whips best if the bowl and wire whisk have been chilled in the refrigerator for 15 minutes.

 - The dessert can be made ahead of time.
 Chill the topping.
-When you are ready to serve, distribute the strawberries in serving dishes and then top with chilled cream.
+When ready to serve, distribute the strawberries in serving dishes and then top them with chilled cream.